xinrongl/BaiduImageSpider/README.md

 # BaiduImageSpider
 A basic image crawler with fake-agent for baidu search engine.

-The purpose of this is to collect image data for image recognization and should not be use for any business purpose.
+The purpose of this is to collect image data for image recognization machine learning algorithm design, and should not be use for any business purpose.

 All crawled images are stored in the /full/search_word